-Textbook Information

-Boundaries: A Casebook in Environmental Ethics

-Christine Gudorf and James Huchingson Washington DC: Georgetown University Press, Second Edition, 2010.

-ISBN-10: 158901636X ISBN 13: 978-1-58901-636-1 You may purchase your textbook online at the FIU Bookstore (Links to an external site.).
+Textbook Information Boundaries: A Casebook in Environmental Ethics Christine Gudorf and James Huchingson Washington DC: Georgetown University Press, Second Edition, 2010.
+ISBN-10: 158901636X ISBN 13: 978-1-58901-636-1 You may purchase your textbook online at the FIU Bookstore. it is also available from Georgetown University Press and Amazon.com it is VERY important that you have your copy from day one.
+PURCHASE NOW.